FindAUrologist.com

 Why a urologist may recommend cystoscopy

-Cystoscopy lets a urologist look inside the urethra and bladder with a small camera.
-It may be discussed for visible or microscopic blood in urine, recurrent urinary infections, bladder pain, urinary symptoms, abnormal imaging, stones, strictures, stent removal, or cancer surveillance.
+Cystoscopy lets a urologist look inside the bladder and urethra with a small camera.
+It may be discussed for visible or microscopic blood in urine, recurrent urinary tract infections, bladder pain, overactive bladder symptoms, abnormal imaging, bladder stone concerns, strictures, stent removal, or cancer surveillance.

 The reason for the test matters.
 A patient with blood in urine needs a different conversation than a patient having a stent removed after kidney stone treatment.